-An external Steering Panel was appointed by the Minister of Natural Resources to oversee Phase 2 of the strategy development process.
+An external Steering Panel was appointed by the Minister of Lands and Forestry to oversee Phase 2 of the strategy development process.
 The Steering Panel was responsible to ensure the process reflected citizen values identified in Phase 1.
 They were also tasked to provide high-level oversight and direction to the work of four Panels of Expertise in the areas of forests, biodiversity, geological resources, and provincial parks.
 The Panels of Expertise gathered and analyzed technical information in their focus area.
 They also consulted with technical stakeholders from across the province to collect information and advice.

 To view a list of technical experts/stakeholders and their submissions see this table.

 Each Panel of Expertise prepared a report and recommendations and presented it to the Steering Panel for their review and consideration.
 The Forests Panel submitted two reports, due to differing perspectives.
 Click on the links below to read their reports.

 A Research Addendum includes Panel of Expertise submissions to the Minister of Lands and Forestry on biomass and clearcutting.